mlanza/ai-literacy/301/05-text-adventures.md

 As we move from the left side of the spectrum toward the right — from manual nudging to full AI-driven action — we carry more risk.
 That’s not a reason to stop.
 It’s a reason to design thoughtfully.

-Because in this new kind of text adventure, your Visa card is in the room.
+Because in this new kind of text adventure, your credit card is in the room.

 And the window is already open.

 ## Not Just a USB Stick — A Skyscanner Agent

-So far, we’ve described pluggable tools like USB devices.
+Pluggable tools have been compared to USB devices.
 That’s true, but it’s only half the story.
 What really matters isn’t how easy they are to plugin in — it’s the expertise that comes along with them.

 Pluggables don't just give a model access to capabilities.
 It gives you someone to delegate to.
 Not a dumb terminal.
 A skilled collaborator.

 Let’s go back to booking flights.
 Without readily-available pluggables, it was a mess.
 You had to build a brittle stack of logic just to interpret a user’s intent, hit Skyscanner’s API, translate results, and maybe surface a booking option.
 But with them, it’s like your AI walks into the Skyscanner Travel Agency and starts working with an actual agent behind the desk — someone who already knows the forms, the lingo, the workflow.

 That’s the real trick.
-Pluggables are not just the capabilities, they're also the necessary **functional competencies**.
-That is, done well, role expertise is baked in.
+Pluggables are not just capabilities, they're also **competencies**.
+That is, done well, baked-in expertise.

 Your model doesn’t just get access to a terminal.
 It gets access to a role.
 A fluency.
 A set of latent capabilities that only make sense when activated in the right setting.